-Because the Underlying Return is less than zero, but the Final Level is greater than the Trigger Level, Credit Suisse will pay you a Payment at Maturity equal to \$10.00 per \$10.00 Principal Amount of Securities, resulting in a zero percent return on the Securities.
+Because the Underlying Return is less than zero, but the Final Underlying Level is equal to or greater than the Downside Threshold, Credit Suisse will pay you a Payment at Maturity equal to \$10.00 per \$10.00 Principal Amount of Securities, resulting in a zero percent return on the Securities.

-Example 3- The level of the Underlying decreases by 60% from the Initial Level to the Final Level.
+Example 3-The level of the Underlying decreases by 60% from the Initial Underlying Level to the Final Underlying Level.
 The Underlying Return is negative, and the Payment at Maturity is calculated as follows: